Our Method

 Theatre is indeed born as a form of healing: healing for society.

 Theatre is indeed used in psychology and therapy.
 It’s studied in philosophy and esoterism.
 It’s applied in holistic disciplines and in business development, to become more aware, to learn things about difficult relationships from our past, to learn how to channel our real power through our voice and body, to connect with our emotions and feelings, without being afraid of them.
 We learn how to get private in public, how to uncover who we really are, even if we’re not alone, even if we’re talking to someone who “shouldn’t see us cry” or to whom we “shouldn’t say that kind of personal stuff”.
-Theatre is an incredibly powerful Art when used for personal development.
+Theatre is an incredibly powerful Art when used for personal development and growth.

 And be brave.
 Do that choice that scares you.
 Be the change you want to see.
-Transform live, on stage (or on set).
+Transform live on stage (or on set).
 So that the audience may be witness to your Truth, and they may heal, learn, and transform, too.

 All this sounds so incredibly important, maybe too much.
 After all, we’re just “playing”, right?
 It might all just be in our own heads.
 Are we actually able to cross our own limits, go beyond the ‘impossible’ and actually change who we are, letting go of our indulgences, learning to take responsibilities and stopping blaming others for our own circumstances?
-Anyone who witnessed someone performing a Private Moment or any other AIT step and ‘passing’ it, here at the Campus, will know the answer to that question.
+Anyone who witnessed someone performing a Private Moment or any other AIT step and ‘surpassing themselves’ in it, here at the Campus, will know the answer to that question.

 “Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?”